chocolateicecream123/blog/README.md

 # Blog
-### What is this blog page about?
+### What is this page about?
-This blog offers our progress in our game developments, events, and many other personal occurences that we decide to share!
-### When are the new pages coming out?
-Currently, we are not working on this blog.
-We are planning to start working on this around early June.
+As part of the IB World Magnet program, 8th graders are required to create an SLP project.
+So, in response to this project, I decided to focus on Mental Disabilities and raising awareness and research for those who have disabilities and focusing on the great future of all.
+More information and ways to contribute will be added over time, as I am very busy with other schoolwork also.
+Enjoy, and send this website to as many people as possible to spread the message.